Raymond Bessone: Personal life

 In 1979 his 28-year-old daughter Amber, who was pregnant, was killed when returning from a family wedding.
 Her car crossed a damaged section of the M4 motorway crash barrier and hit an oncoming Porsche.
 The two people in the Porsche, as well as Bessone's daughter, her husband and two children, were all killed instantly.
 Several weeks after the accident it was discovered that the male passenger killed in the Porsche was Brian Field, one of the organizers of the 1963 Great Train Robbery, who had changed his name to Brian Carleton.

 Bessone received the OBE in 1982, for services to hairdressing.
-He died in Berkshire on 17 April 1992, aged 80.
+He died in Windsor, Berkshire, on 17 April 1992, aged 80.

 Cultural references

 James Dreyfus starred as Mr. Teasy-Weasy in the 2004 comedy film Churchill: The Hollywood Years.
 Sir John 'Teasy-Weasy' Butler, in Monty Python, was based on Bessone.
-In sci-fi comedy Red Dwarf, having been asked to navigate light speed and cut Rimmer's hair simultaneously, Holly says "I'm not a combination of the speaking clock, Moss Bros., and Teasy-Weasy!" – Holly, Red Dwarf.
+In sci-fi comedy Red Dwarf, having been asked to navigate light speed and cut Rimmer's hair simultaneously, Holly says "I'm not a combination of the speaking clock, Moss Bros., and Teasy-Weasy!"
 In one episode of the 1950s BBC radio program Hancock's Half Hour titled Hancock's Hair.
 Sid James calls himself "Raymond" and Bill Kerr's response includes the nickname "Mr. Teasy-Weasy".

+In November 2013 the BBC documentary series Timeshift broadcast "Bouffants, beehives and bobs: the hairstyles that shaped Britain", which featured the work of Bessone.

+Two photographic portraits of Bessone are held by the National Portrait Gallery, London.